rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/put-show-volume-attachment-details-servers-server-id-os-volume-attachments-attachment-id.rst

     PUT /servers/{server_id}/os-volume_attachments/{attachment_id}

-Retrieves volume details for the specified server ID and volume attachment ID
+This operation retrieves volume details for the specified server ID and volume attachment ID.

 In the URI, specify the target server ID and the target attached volume ID to see details for that volume.